Summary: Learn 10 essential practices for securing your endpoints and protecting sensitive business data.

 The Zero Trust security framework applies the principle “never trust, always verify.”
 Security systems distrust users at every stage.
 Security systems authenticate all access requests and data transfers.
 Users can only move between resources according to strict privileges.

 Security Information and Event Management (SIEM) also contribute to Zero Trust endpoint security.
 SIEM systems receive data from endpoint monitoring software.
 They collect and interpret that data, turning it into useful information about potential and actual threats.
-A good SIEM setup is the foundation for accurate threat reporting and understanding endpoint vulnerabilities.
+A good SIEM setup is the foundation for accurate threat reporting and understanding endpoint security threats and vulnerabilities.

 8. Create endpoint security teams across departments